Dr Patricia McCarroll

 Student supervisions across MSc (HR), MBA DA & MSD programmes

-I am interested in supervising PhD students in the area of organisational behaviour and creative research approaches, with a focus organisational storytelling and sensemaking.
+I am interested in supervising PhD students and industry collaboration in the areas of organisational behaviour, with a focus organisational storytelling and creative research approaches

 Research outputs